-The increase in the percentage contribution of the non-oil sector to Saudi Arabia's economy during these periods was due to the prioritisation by the Government of the non-oil private sector, which is a key element of the Government's economic diversification policy, increases in revenues from the non-oil sector in the fiscal year 2019 primarily due to structural reforms enacted under the fiscal consolidation measures such as the implementation of value added tax, adjustments of visa and municipality fees, the implementation of expat levies and the application of excise taxes on certain potentially harmful products including tobacco, tobacco derivatives, soft drinks and energy drinks, as well as the decline in global oil prices from mid-2014 to 2019 and the consequent significant decrease in Government revenues and export earnings attributable to the oil sector.
+The increase in the percentage contribution of the non-oil sector to Saudi Arabia's economy during these periods was due to the prioritisation by the Government of the non-oil private sector, which is a key element of the Government's economic diversification policy, increases in revenues from the non-oil sector in the fiscal year 2018 and the six month period ended 30 June 2019 primarily due to structural reforms enacted under the fiscal consolidation measures including adjustments of visa and municipality fees, the implementation of expat levies and the application of excise taxes on certain potentially harmful products including tobacco, tobacco derivatives, soft drinks and energy drinks as well as the decline in global oil prices since mid-2014 and the consequent significant decrease in Government revenues and export earnings attributable to the oil sector.

-The percentage contribution of the non-oil private sector to Saudi Arabia's total nominal GDP was 39.6 per cent., 45.3 per cent., 49.4 per cent., 45.1 per cent. and 42.8 per cent. in the years ended 31 December 2022, 2021, 2020, 2019 and 2018, respectively, while the percentage contribution of the non-oil Government sector to Saudi Arabia's total nominal GDP was 16.9 per cent., 20.4 per cent, 24.1 per cent., 21.5 per cent. and 20.3 per cent. in the years ended 31 December 2022, 2021, 2020, 2019 and 2018, respectively.
+The percentage contribution of the non-oil private sector to Saudi Arabia's total nominal GDP was 45.5 per cent. and 44.8 per cent. in the six month periods ended 30 June 2019 and 2018, respectively, and 44.1 per cent., 48.3 per cent., 50.8 per cent., 49.5 per cent., and 40.5 per cent. in the years ended 31 December 2018, 2017, 2016, 2015 and 2014, respectively, while the percentage contribution of the Government sector to Saudi Arabia's total nominal GDP was 22.7 per cent. and

+22.2 per cent. in the six month periods ended 30 June 2019 and 2018, respectively, 21.8 per cent., 22.3 per cent., 23.6 per cent., 22.6 per cent., and 16.4 per cent. per cent. in the years ended 31 December 2018, 2017, 2016, 2015 and 2014, respectively.